hav4ik/hav4ik.github.io/articles/_drafts/2023-08-01-learning-to-rank.md

 of pairwise errors, which is fine if that is the desired cost.
 However, it does not produce desired gradients for minimizing position-sensitive objectives like [NDCG](#metrics-ndcg) or [ERR](#metrics-ERR), as we will illustrate in figure below.

 Ideally, we would want to be able to optimize the position-sensitive objectives in a more direct way.
 However, ranking metrics such as [NDCG](#metrics-ndcg) and [ERR](#metrics-ERR) are not differentiable objectives since sorting is needed to obtain ranks based scores.
 This makes the ranking metrics either discontinuous or flat everywhere and can not be directly used as learning objectives.
-The **LambdaRank** framework, developed by [Burges et al. (2006)][burges-lambdarank], solves this problem by modifying the gradients during training.
+The **LambdaRank** framework, developed by [Burges, Ragno, and Quoc (2006)][burges-lambdarank] during their time at Microsoft Research, solves this problem by modifying the gradients during training.

 Let's start from the RankNet's cost $\mathcal{C}$ defined in $(\ref{eq:ranknet})$.
 It is easy to see that $\partial \mathcal{C} / \partial s_i = - \partial \mathcal{C} / \partial s_j$ due to the symmetry of the RankNet's cost function.
 More specifically: